 - Is Amalfi Coast close to Capri?

 - How long is the boat ride from Sorrento to Capri?

 - What are the best restaurants on Capri?

 A visit to Capri makes the perfect day trip from the Amalfi coast which includes the towns of Sorrento, Positano, and Praiano.
 Capri is known for its views of Mediterranean, Faraglioni rocks, Blue Grottos, and it’s sheer beauty.
 If you’re staying on the Amalfi coast traveling to Capri is an absolute must so keep reading as I will take all of the guesswork out of how to get to Capri, things to do in Capri, and where to eat in Capri.

 There are three ways to get from Sorrento to Capri:

 - Take the ferry to Capri and explore the island independently

 - Book a private boat tour or transfer with a skipper

-Ferries to Capri
+Sorrento to Capri Ferry